 Hooker’s two proposals seem at odds with his recently and prominently stated aversion, in General Orders No. 40, to making his main efforts through frontal attacks against strong positions.
 That order had been issued on the eve of the principal combats at Chancellorsville and predicted that “our enemy must either ingloriously fly, or come out from behind his defenses and give us battle on our own ground.”
 After crossing at Franklin’s in December 1862 and April-May 1863, the Federals had both encountered and observed enemy defenses just beyond and to the west—along the grade of the RF&P Railroad, sunken in some places and raised in others, as well as on several cleared rises behind the railroad.

-Aggressive Confederate picketing, which spiked into sharp combats that morning around the southwest corner of the bridgehead, and on the 9th and 11th along the northern perimeter, helped restrict the Sixth Corps lodgment to a rough box that began on the Rappahannock below the pontoon bridges (two 400-foot spans having been completed on the 6th); extended west to the Richmond Stage Road/Bowling Green Road and past the ruins of the Arthur Bernard House, “Mannsfield;” followed the general corridor of the road north to a point not far from the Ferneyhough House, “Sligo;” and then followed Deep Run east to the river near the Alfred Bernard House, “The Bend,” above the pontoons.
-(That left Mannsfield inside the Federal lines—to become a popular spot for curiosity seekers, and Sligo outside—to become a popular roost for Confederate sharpshooters.)
+Determined Confederate picketing, which spiked into sharp combats that morning along the south and west sides of the bridgehead and along the northern side during the following days, did much to limit the Sixth Corps to a lodgment roughly rectangular in plan.
+It began on the Rappahannock below the pontoon bridges (two 400-foot spans having been completed on the 6th); extended west to the Richmond Stage Road/Bowling Green Road and past the ruins of “Mannsfield,” another Bernard family property; extended north along the west side of the road before crossing to the east side; and then, beginning at a point not far from the Ferneyhough house and barn at “Sligo,” followed the south bank of Deep Run east to the river just above the house at the Bend, overlooking the pontoons.
+That left Mannsfield inside Federal lines to become an evocative attraction for Northern soldier-sightseers and at least one photographer, and Sligo outside to become a roost for Confederate sharpshooters.

-Lincoln and Halleck took a dim view of Hooker’s proposals of June 5 and June 10, for reasons that included the strength of the enemy’s position beyond Franklin’s Crossing.
+Lincoln and Halleck took a dim view of Hooker’s proposals of June 5 and June 10 for reasons that included the strength of the enemy’s position obstructing the Sixth Corps.
 Telegraphing back to Hooker on June 5 (and prior to Hooker sharing his growing doubt, that evening, that Lee’s army was indeed departing), Halleck suggested attacking the enemy’s “movable column first, instead of first attacking his intrenchments” while the Rappahannock isolated part of Hooker’s forces.
 Lincoln expressed similar reservations that same afternoon: the enemy at Fredericksburg “would fight in intrenchments and have you at disadvantage…man for man…while his main force would in some way be getting an advantage of you northward.”
-The Army of the Potomac, Lincoln added, could become “entangled upon the river, like an ox jumped half over a fence and liable to be torn by dogs front and rear, without a fair chance to gore one way or kick the other.”
-In rejecting Hooker’s plan of June 10, Lincoln and Halleck cited the likely time-delay associated with besieging the Confederate capital, and emphasized that “Lee’s Army, and not Richmond, is your sure objective point.”
+The Army of the Potomac, Lincoln added with one of his many, soon-famous lines, could become “entangled upon the river, like an ox jumped half over a fence and liable to be torn by dogs front and rear, without a fair chance to gore one way or kick the other.”
+In rejecting Hooker’s plan of June 10, Lincoln and Halleck cited the likely time-delay associated with besieging the Confederate capital, and emphasized, in Lincoln’s phrasing, that “Lee’s Army, and not Richmond, is your sure objective point.”

-How might we understand Hooker’s proposals of June 5 and 10?
+How should we understand Hooker’s proposals of June 5 and 10?
 Those were made in full awareness of 1) Lincoln’s general aversion to a crossing, in his message of May 14, 2) the bridgehead’s direct, westerly obstruction by the same Confederate defensive positions that had obstructed it during Chancellorsville—also referenced, generally, in the May 14 cautionary telegram from Lincoln, and 3) Halleck’s January 31 directive, the terms of which predisposed Hooker’s superiors to be skeptical of a southward attack against a northbound Lee.
-Also, a serious effort by Hooker to sell them on the June 10 plan could be reasonably expected to include at least passing mention of how he proposed to supply the operation against Richmond, or how John A. Dix’s forces in the Department of Virginia might cooperate to secure supply bases and/or reinforce the approaching Army of the Potomac.
-Yet the proposal offered neither.
-A jaundiced view of Third Fredericksburg and Hooker’s associated planning might therefore interpret those as means, at least in part, to restore his reputation for aggressiveness after Chancellorsville.
+Also, a serious effort by Hooker to sell them on the June 10 plan could be reasonably expected to include at least passing mention of how he proposed to supply the operation against Richmond, and how Maj.
+Gen. John A. Dix’s Department of Virginia troops, positioned southeast of that city, might cooperate to secure logistical bases; advance in concert with; or otherwise support the approaching Army of the Potomac.
+(Dix, who remained under Halleck’s command, cautioned repeatedly that his force was “small” but certainly seemed willing to act, promising on June 4 “a diversion” to support Hooker; reporting on June 6 the ascent of a 5,000-man force up the Mattaponi River 45 miles from West Point to Walkerton, 23 miles from Richmond; and telegraphing Hooker on June 9 with a pledge for a two-pronged, westward move in greater force.)
+Yet Hooker’s proposal of June 10 did not offer proposals for such supply or coordination.
+A jaundiced view of Third Fredericksburg and the June 5 and 10 plans might therefore interpret those as means to restore his reputation for aggressiveness after Chancellorsville.

 Noel G. Harrison